Do you Qualify to Become a Foster Carer?

 Anyone can apply to foster, regardless of their marital status.
-We encourage applications from a range of backgrounds, whether you have children or not, or whatever your race, religion or sexuality.
+We encourage applications from a range of backgrounds, whether you have children or not, or whatever your ethnicity, religion or sexuality.

 I work, can I still foster?

-We encourage our foster carers to have financial stability; this can be part-time if you are single, or if you are a couple, we ask that one of you is available at all times.
-Whilst some children will need extra care, it can sometimes be possible to take on full time work, depending on their needs and age.
+We encourage our foster carers to have financial stability; this can be part-time if you are single, or if you are a couple, we ask that one of you is available for emergencies.
+Whilst some children will need extra care, it can sometimes be possible to take on full-time work, depending on their needs and age.
 You will be expected to attend meetings, training, support groups as well as promote contact between the child and their family.
 You may want to discuss this with your employer to enable flexibility.

-If you choose to continue in full time work, you could offer your services as a part time carer, such as respite care.
-This can vary from a couple hours to a few weekends a month, and offers their own family or full time carer a chance to take a break.
+If you choose to continue in full-time work, you could offer your services as a part-time carer, such as respite care.
+This can vary from a couple of hours to a few weekends a month.

 Will my family’s religious status affect our fostering application?

-We encourage applications from all religious backgrounds so that we can closely match children to homes that are suitable.
-You will need to consider however that if a child were placed in your care with a differing religious view, would you be comfortable talking about alternative religious beliefs or sexuality, as you will be bound to support them as part of your foster care role.
+We encourage applications from all religious backgrounds so that we can closely match children to suitable homes.
+You will need to consider, however, that if a child were placed in your care with a differing religious view, you be comfortable talking about alternative religious beliefs or sexuality, as you will be bound to support them as part of your foster care role.

 I don’t own my own home, can I foster?

 Our foster carers come from a diverse range of backgrounds, and this includes their accommodation.
 We only ask that you can provide a spare bedroom in your home.
-Owning your own home isn’t essential, provided you aren’t in rent arrears and your tenancy agreement allows it.
-It really helps if you have your own car.
+Owning your own home isn’t essential.

 Do I need any qualifications?